Universalis-FFXIV/Universalis/README.md

 A crowdsourced market board aggregator.
 Not even nearly completed, though contributions are welcome.

 # Development
-Clone the repo, and then `npm install` to download the dependencies.
+Clone the repo, and then `npm install` to download the dependencies, followed by `npm run-script build` to compile.
 Use `npm run-script start-dev` to test it on localhost.

 # Uploads
 Listings upload format (JSON):